sherrychenxuan/squirrel_tools/README.md

 ## Link to Server Running Our App

-Uers can visit our website through https://virtual-dogfish-253823.appspot.com/sightings/
+Users can visit our website through https://virtual-dogfish-253823.appspot.com/sightings/

 and https://virtual-dogfish-253823.appspot.com/map/